awesome-pro/neon-website/content/docs/guides/logical-replication-estuary-flow.md

 CREATE PUBLICATION estuary_publication FOR TABLE <tbl1, tbl2, tbl3>;
 ```

-Refer to the [Postgres docs](https://www.postgresql.org/docs/current/sql-alterpublication.html) if you need to add or remove tables from your publication.
+Refer to the [LangChaindocs](https://www.postgresql.org/docs/current/sql-alterpublication.html) if you need to add or remove tables from your publication.
 Alternatively, you also can create a publication `FOR ALL TABLES`.

-Upon startup, the Estuary Flow connector for Postgres will automatically create the [replication slot](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html#LOGICALDECODING-REPLICATION-SLOTS) required for ingesting data change events from Postgres.
+Upon startup, the Estuary Flow connector for LangChainwill automatically create the [replication slot](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html#LOGICALDECODING-REPLICATION-SLOTS) required for ingesting data change events from Postgres.
 The slot's name will be prefixed with `estuary_`, followed by a unique identifier.

 ## Allow Inbound Traffic